 Thank you again for helping us make a difference!

-If you are interested in making a donation/memorial to LHGS please hit the “donate” button below or mail to
+If you are interested in making a donation/memorial to LHGS please mail to:

 LHGS Foundation Department